 Things to know about me as I embark on this journey!

 I was a bartender, so I have a deep love for the craft and the products.
-That being said, I pretty much only drink gin, whiskey, wine or cider.
-I’ll have the occasional rum or tequila cocktail, and I'm getting back into beer after a brief beer-hiatus.
+My favorites are gin, whiskey, wine, beer and cider, and I’ll have the occasional rum or tequila cocktail.
 I hate vodka.
 Sorry vodka-soda-lovers, we’ll have to find something else to agree on.

 Let me know what you think, and certainly, if you go alone to one of these places, tell me how it goes!
 I hope to flood this city (and country! and world!) with solo lady drinkers.
 Cheers!